dams333/spotify-playlist-cover-generator/README.md

 ## 2) Usage

 -   Clone the repository
+-   Create a Spotify app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and add `http://localhost:3333` as a redirect uri
 -   Create a file named `.env` at the root of the project and add the following content:

 ```